KiarashDadpour/docker-workshop/inistallation.md

 # Docker Workshop Installation Guide

+#### Welcome to the Docker workshop
-This guide will walk you through setting up Docker on your Linux distribution.
+This guide will help you set up your environment to participate in the workshop.
+Please follow the steps below:

 ## Prerequisites